rehierl/node-tree-outliner/about-terminology.md

 data structure is an abstract data type that represents a tree structure using nodes and edges.

-* Except for the root node, each node has a single parent node.
+* Except for the root node of a tree, each node has a single parent node.
-* Except for the root node, each node has one or more ancestor nodes.
+  Each of these may have their own parent node.
+* Each node may have any number of child nodes.
+  Each of these may have child nodes themselves.
+* Any parent node, that can be reached starting from a single node, is said to be an ancestor of the initial node.
+Likewise, any node is a descendant to all of its ancestor nodes.
 * Each node within a tree has a level value associated with it:
   `level := 1 + (number of ancestors)`.
 * A tree has no cycles.